curl/curl/docs/INSTALL-CMAKE.md

 - `ZLIB_INCLUDE_DIR`:                       The zlib include directory
 - `ZLIB_LIBRARY`:                           Path to `zlib` library

-- `GSS_ROOT_DIR`:                           Set this variable to the root installation of GSS
+- `GSS_ROOT_DIR`:                           Set this variable to the root installation of GSS (also supported as environment variable)
-- ENV: `GSS_ROOT_DIR`:                      Set this env to the root installation of GSS

 - `BEARSSL_INCLUDE_DIR`:                    The BearSSL include directory
 - `BEARSSL_INCLUDE_DIRS`:                   The BearSSL include directory (deprecated)